Outsmart-OOH/PlayoutReportingStandard/Outsmart_OOH_PRS_v2-0.md

 * EndTime = The end time of the data writted in the playout report
 * PublishTime = The time when the playout report file was written

-All time fields must be recorded in ISO-8601 format to Coordinated Universal Time (UTC)
+All time fields must be recorded in ISO-8601 format to Coordinated Universal Time (UTC) The ':' is ommitted in the hour, minutes and seconds description as it is not recognised in filenames on common computer operating systems. e.g. yyyy-mm-ddThhmmsssZ

+Example Filename:

+ACCT1234_OD54321_LN54321-1_2021-11-01T0000000Z_2021-11-08T1730000Z_2021-11-09T0300000Z.json

 # 11. Report Publishing
 Inital reccomendation is via a secure shared folder, ftp location or bucket that is only made availabel to the relevant client account user(s)